 This course reviews high and low incidence disorders common in the inclusive classroom.
 Students examine the domains affected by the disorder and specific learning strategies within social and academic content areas that reduce the impact of special learning needs.
 Adaptive classroom strategies and variants are explored.
 Students are expected to integrate disorder, developmentally appropriate practice, teaching strategy, content, and Pennsylvania academic standards in a semester project.
 Standards reviewed in this course include those of the Council for Exceptional Children (CEC), the Interstate New Teachers Assessment and Support Consortium (INTASC), the NAEYC preschool standards, and the content area standards from Pennsylvania.

-Prerequisite(s): Students must have accumulated coursework that includes 12 accumulated credits in a teacher education program or in psychology.
-APA 6th Edition writing style is used.
-Internet access is available at the College.
+Prerequisite(s): Students must have accumulated coursework that includes 12 accumulated credits in a teacher education program or in psychology; or by instructor permission.

 PSY 242 - Law and Ethics: Behavior Change